Irish Naval Service: Coastal and Marine Service

 The Anglo-Irish Treaty of 1921, which created the Irish Free State, stipulated that it was to be given responsibility to police its customs and fishing, while control of its seas remained with the United Kingdom and its Royal Navy, who also retained the "Treaty Ports" of Cork, Berehaven and Lough Swilly.

 During the Irish Civil War, due to the lack of an established navy for the Irish Free State, the Royal Navy provided some support, patrolling and searching incoming ships to prevent gun-running to the Irish Republican Army.
 Actually backing the Free State in combat was considered, but never implemented, as British military intervention would have been politically-embarrassing for the new Irish government.
 Anti-Treaty IRA units occasionally fired on Royal Navy vessels, though these efforts were ineffective.

-Several coastal landings were undertaken by the Irish National Army using commandeered civilian passenger ships such as the Arvonia and the SS Lady Wicklow.
+Several coastal landings were undertaken by the Irish National Army using commandeered civilian passenger ships such as the TSS Arvonia and the SS Lady Wicklow.
 On 2 August 1922, the Lady Wicklow, commanded by Captain Patrick Ryan, landed 450 troops under the infamous Paddy Daly at Fenit, the port of Tralee.
 On 8 August, the Arvonia and Lady Wicklow were used to land over 1,000 troops at Youghal and Passage West liberating Cork unopposed two days later.

 In May 1923, Major General Joseph Vize, a colleague of Michael Collins, established the Coastal and Marine Service (CMS) with fourteen patrol vessels, each armed with a 12 pounder gun, and several other boats armed with machine guns.
 As the civil war concluded the same month, the vessels were soon disposed of, and the service was disbanded in March 1924.